-The Bitcoin protocol is not just about sending money from A to B. It has many features and opens many possibilities that the community is still exploring.
-Here are some of the technologies currently being researched and in some cases, turned into real products and services.
+Bitcoin isn't just about sending money.
+It has many features and opens many possibilities that the community is still exploring.
+Here are some of the technologies currently being researched, and in some cases, being turned into real products and services.
 The most interesting uses of Bitcoin are probably still to be discovered.

 Control against fraud

 An unprecedented level of security is possible with Bitcoin.
-The network provides users with protection against most prevalent frauds like chargebacks or unwanted charges, and bitcoins are impossible to counterfeit.
-Users can backup or encrypt their wallet and hardware wallets could make it very difficult to steal or lose money in the future.
+The network provides users with protection against most prevalent types of fraud like chargebacks or unwanted charges, and bitcoins are impossible to counterfeit.
+Users can backup or encrypt their wallets.
+Hardware wallets make it very difficult to steal or lose money.
 Bitcoin is designed to allow its users to have complete control over their money.

 With the use of cryptography, secure payments are possible without slow and costly middlemen.
 A Bitcoin transaction can be much cheaper than its alternatives and be completed in a short time.
 This means Bitcoin holds some potential to become a common way to transfer any currency in the future.
 Bitcoin could also play a role in reducing poverty in many countries by cutting high transaction fees on workers' salary.

 Bitcoin has been a particularly efficient solution for tips and donations.
 Sending a payment only requires one click and receiving donations can be as simple as displaying a QR code.
 Donations can be visible for the public, giving increased transparency for non-profit organizations.
 In cases of emergencies such as natural disasters, Bitcoin donations could contribute to a faster international response.